Faculty Resource: Postdoc Recruitment Highlights

 Screening: Review CVs and statements.
 Use PageUp to shortlist and record evaluations.

-● Interviews: Use "Booking & Events" for scheduling.
+● Interviews: Use "Booking & Events" feature within the system for seamless scheduling.

 ● References: Contact references if letters were not provided during the application